avigupta250/Cohort3.0-class/week-22-Excalidraw/README.md

   8. Update the turbo-config in both the projects(Optional){todo}
   9. Initiaze a http server , initialize a websocket server
   10. pnpm add express @types/express in http and pnpm add ws @types/ws in we-backend
+  11. Write the signup, signin ,create-room endpoint
+  12. write the middlewares that decode the token and gate the create-room ep

+  13. Decode the token in the websokcet server as well .send the token to the websockets server in query param for now

+  14. Create a db package
+  15. Using the db package in http-layer